The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.

 - You have answered the maximum number of questions (205).

-- You have used the maximum time allowed (5 hours).
+- You have used the maximum amount of time allowed (5 hours).

 In terms of content and structure, the NCLEX-PN covers several content areas, each with specific weights.
 Below are the content areas, potential topics, and specific weight ranges per section (which are dependent on the number of questions you end up completing).